 Relationship counselling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Therapy sessions are held with both couples and is a supportive place to discuss issues and solutions to better strengthen your relationship.

 Addiction can present in many ways and have life changing events for many people, when it is out of their control.
-I offer support to clients experiencing addiction related issues in a safe, supportive and non-judgemental enviroment.
+Counselling can offer support to clients experiencing addiction related issues in a safe, supportive and non-judgemental environment.

 It can be very distressing, keeping how you feel to yourself.
 It may be that a lack of support, information or fear of judgement or discrimination, has left you living a life where you are unhappy and unable to be yourself.

 Gender dysphoria is not a mental illness, however, people who experience gender dysphoria often suffer great stress as a result of hiding their identity.
 This is why it is so important that we speak about these issues.
-Nobody should feel they have to keep quiet about who they are.
+Counselling provides a place of safety and support, after all nobody should feel they have to keep quiet about who they are.

 Unfortunately, at some point or another, we will all lose someone that we love and care about.
-I offer support to clients experiencing loss, including loss of a pet, in an environment that is empathic and safe.
+Counselling offers support to clients experiencing loss, including loss of a pet, in an environment that is empathic and safe.
 I also offer support for terminally ill people and their families.
 Having trained with Aintree hospice, I have developed ways in which terminally ill clients and their families can make memories that will last a life time .
 I have extensive experience supporting bereaved clients and feel confident in my approach to supporting those bereaved either recently or several years prior.
 I also work with loss of self-esteem and any other loss such as loss of employment or loss of home.